elubow/colortail/README.markdown

 ## Usage ##

 Using ColorTail is similar to using tail.
 The main assumption is that you will always be _indefinitely_ tail'ing a file.
-Currently ColorTail only allows for tailing 1 file.

 #### Tailing with groups

 The command below will tail the **/var/log/messages** file using the syslog group.
 The example config **examples/colortail.rb** shows a _syslog_ grouping that is used in command below:

    # colortail -g syslog /var/log/messages

+## Caveats and Intended Behaviors ##

+ColorTail intentionally does not die when a file specified on the command line doesn't exist.

 ## Author ##